The bony pelvis is held together with the support of the 3 vertebropelvic ligaments.

 These ligaments, amongst others, provide critical, structural support and connection of various tissues in and around the pelvis.

 The iliolumbar ligament is composed of thick and strong fibrous bands of connective tissue originating from the tip of the transverse process of the fifth lumbar vertebra and stretching out to the posterior part of the inner lip of the iliac crest.
 They stabilize and strengthen the lumbosacral joint.
 The Iliolumbar ligaments also restrict the rotational movement at the lumbosacral joint.
-The anterior sacroiliac ligament is a band of connective tissue which connects the anterior surface of the lateral part of the sacrum to the margin of the auricular surface of the ilium.
+The anterior sacroiliac ligament is a band of connective tissue that connects the anterior surface of the lateral part of the sacrum to the margin of the auricular surface of the ilium.
 The posterior sacroiliac ligament is situated in a deep depression between the sacrum and rear ilium.

 The sacrotuberous ligament is a fan-shaped fibrous band of connective tissue.
 It runs from the sacrum and the upper coccyx to the tuberosity of the ischial tuberosity in the human pelvis.

-The Sacrospinous ligament is a triangular band of connective tissue which attaches to the ischial spine of the ischial bone and the lateral side of the sacrum and coccyx in the human pelvis.
+The Sacrospinous ligament is a triangular band of connective tissue that attaches to the ischial spine of the ischial bone and the lateral side of the sacrum and coccyx in the human pelvis.
 The sacrospinous ligament divides the greater sciatic notch to the greater sciatic foramen and the lesser sciatic foramen.

 Other ligaments attached to bony pelvis include the sacrococcygeal ligaments, pubic symphysis ligaments, and endopelvic fascia ligament.

 Additional ligaments may be found in the female pelvis.
 These ligaments of the female reproductive system support the internal female genitalia in the female pelvis.
 They are divided into 3 main categories as follows:

 The Broad Ligament